adaltas/jumbo/README.md

  - POSTGRESQL
 jumbo (mycluster) > addservice ANSIBLE
 Service `ANSIBLE` and related clients added to cluster `mycluster`.
 1 type of component auto-installed.
-Use "listcomp -a" for details.
+Use "listcomponents -a" for details.
 ```

 When installing a service, all its components are auto-installed on the best fitting hosts by default.
 You can avoid the auto-installation with the flag `--no-auto`.
 Note that the service's clients clients will always be installed on all hosts.